Yiling-J/theine-go/README.md

 	return true
 })

-// close client, set hashmaps in shard to nil and close all goroutines. client.Close()
+// close client, set hashmaps in shard to nil and close all goroutines client.Close()

 ```